 The association also participates in the Farm Credit Benefits Alliance 401(k) plan which requires the associations to match 100 percent of employee contributions up to 3.0 percent of eligible earnings and to match 50 percent of employee contributions for the next 2.0 percent of employee contributions, up to a maximum employer contribution of 4.0 percent of eligible earnings.
 Association 401(k) plan costs are expensed as incurred.
-The association's contributions to the 401(k) plan were \$1,250, \$1,151 and \$904 for the years ended December 31, 2013, 2012 and 2011, respectively.
+The association's contributions to the 401(k) plan were \$1,429, \$1,250 and \$1,151 for the years ended December 31, 2014, 2013 and 2012, respectively.

-In addition to the DB Plan, the DC Plan and the Farm Credit Benefits Alliance 401(k) plans discussed above, the association also participates in a defined contribution nonqualified supplemental 401(k) plan.
-The purpose of the plan is (a) to provide eligible employees (those with compensation in excess of \$100 in the immediately preceding tax year) of the association who participate in the 401(k) plan with benefits in excess of the limitations on benefits imposed, (b) to allow a means for those employees to make pre-tax deferrals of additional amounts payable to them to a future payment date and (c) to allow a means for participating employers to provide discretionary deferred income to those employees.
-During 2010, the agreement covering the supplemental plan for the CEO was revised in order to fix the total obligation of the association under the plan and as of December 31, 2013 all of the obligation for this agreement had been fully funded.
+In addition to the DB plan, the DC plan and the Farm Credit Benefits Alliance 401(k) plans discussed above, the association also participates in a defined contribution nonqualified supplemental 401(k) plan.
+The purpose of the plan is (a) to provide eligible employees (those with compensation in excess of \$100 in the immediately preceding tax year) of the association who participate in the 401(k) plan with benefits in excess of the limitations on benefits imposed, (b) to allow a means for those employees to make pre-tax deferrals of additional amounts payable to them to a future payment date and (c) to allow a means for participating employees to provide discretionary deferred income to those employees.
+During 2010, the agreement covering the supplemental plan for the CEO was revised in order to fix the total obligation of the association under the plan and as of December 31, 2014, all of the obligation for this agreement had been fully funded.
 During 2011, the association established a new supplemental plan for another member of its senior management team, as a retention tool utilized in succession planning.

-The total expenses of the nonqualified plan included in the association's employee benefit costs were \$243, \$817 and \$473 for the years ended December 31, 2013, 2012 and 2011, respectively.
+The total expenses of the nonqualified plan included in the association's employee benefit costs were \$317, \$243 and \$817 for the years ended December 31, 2014, 2013 and 2012, respectively.
 The associated liabilities are included in the association's consolidated balance sheets in other liabilities.

 In addition to pension benefits, the association provides certain health care and life insurance benefits to qualifying retired employees (other postretirement benefits).
 These benefits are not characterized as multi-employer.
-Association employees hired after January 1, 2004 will be eligible for retiree medical benefits for themselves and their spouses but will be responsible for 100 percent of the related premiums.
+Association employees hired after January 1, 2004, will be eligible for retiree medical benefits for themselves and their spouses but will be responsible for 100 percent of the related premiums.